yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 Brokers may be replaced in the future with dynamic trust establishment leveraging {{OpenID.Federation}}.

 "Client App":
-: A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Broker*.
+: A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Authorization Server*.
 Client's redirect_uri is claimed by the app.

-"Initial Broker":
+"Initial Authorization Server":
-: An OAuth Broker serving as the Authorization Server of Client App.
-Is an OAuth client of a *Downstream Authorization Server*.
+: The Authorization Server of Client App which acts as an OAuth Broker, as an OAuth client of a *Downstream Authorization Server*.

 "Downstream Authorization Server":
 : An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.